qalle2/binary-diff/README.md

 # binary-diff
 Find differences in two binary files.
 More intelligent than the Windows `fc` utility.
+Slow and needs a lot of memory, though.

 ## Syntax
 *options* *input_files*